BatesWebTech/booklog-shopify-sync/README.md

+# Updates
+## 2018-03
+Update the app to work with the new Inventory API.
+The permissions have changed, so the app may need to be uninstalled and then reinstalled.
+Data will remain unchanged during this uninstall/reinstall process.

 # About
 This is a Shopify plugin which makes it easier to synchronize inventory between the [Booklog Inventory Management System](http://www.booklog.com/index.html) and the eCommerce platform [Shopify](https://www.shopify.com/).
 Once installed, the sync process is initiated by manually uploading a csv to Shopify.